 Geico offers standard insurance options as well as some additional coverages like rental reimbursement coverage.

 Geico’s prices are very reasonable, although they’re a bit higher than State Farm’s.
-Still, Geico’s rates are lower than most of its competition.
+Still, Geico’s car insurance rates are lower than most of its competition.

 Discounts and Rewards